-There are a handful of beautiful churches in Belford.
+There are a two beautiful churches in Belford.

 Erskine United Reformed Church and Ferguson Hall are in Nursery Lane, Belford, NE70 7NW.
 The church is open daily for visitors and is where you will find Belford's Dissenting History.